-Ms Dana Ronan’s background encompasses digital marketing and branding, commercial tourism operations, nature based tourism, government stakeholder and community engagement all with an interest in tourism making a long term sustainable economic impact.
+Ms Dana Ronan’s background encompasses digital marketing and branding, commercial tourism operations, nature-based tourism, government stakeholder and community engagement all with an interest in tourism making a long term sustainable economic impact to Australia.

-She has held senior positions with a range of tourism companies including Discovery Holiday Parks, Voyages Hotels and Resorts, travel.com.au, the APT Group and AAT Kings, as well as her own business the Twelve Apostles Lodge Walk, a lodge based walking tour company using Victoria’s Great Ocean Walk.
+She has held senior positions with a range of tourism companies including Tourism Australia, Discovery Holiday Parks and Voyages Hotels and Resorts, as well as starting and developing her own business, the Twelve Apostles Lodge Walk, a lodge-based walking tour company using Victoria's Great Ocean Walk.

-Dana lives in regional Victoria and consults in strategic digital transformation, new tourism development, cooperative marketing, branding and technology change, always taking a customer centric approach.
+Dana lives in regional Victoria and consults across the tourism and health industries always taking a customer-centric approach.